Secure Photo Collection

 Sir Michael Palin

-Quick and easy, our effortless service saves you time and hassle
+Stop worrying what will become of your old family photos.
+Quick and easy, our effortless service saves you time and hassle.

-Whether a small envelope, shoebox or shipping crate, leave it to us.
-We'll send you everything you need for your collection – including an Apple AirTag, a tiny electronic device that tracks where you photos are in realtime
+Whether an envelope, shoebox or shipping crate, we'll send you everything you need for your collection – including an Apple AirTag, a tiny electronic tracking device that knows where you photos are in realtime

-Instant digital download.
-120-year archive quality DVD.
-USB sticks and digital photo frames as optional extras, pre-loaded with all your scans, making wonderful gifts.
+Instant digital download and 120-year archive quality DVD, as standard.
+USB sticks and digital photo frames as optional extras – pre-loaded with all your scans – making wonderful gifts for wonderful loved ones.

 Taking care of everything